hololinked-dev/hololinked/README.md

 Again, please check examples or the code for explanations.
 Documentation is being actively improved.

 ### Contributing

+> The package is under active development.
+Contributors welcome, please check CONTRIBUTING.md and the open issues.
+Some issues can also be independently dealt without much knowledge of this package.

 See [organization info](https://github.com/hololinked-dev) for details regarding contributing to this package.
 There is:
 - [discord group](https://discord.com/invite/kEz87zqQXh)